 The Chair will call a meeting if requested to do so by the Chief Executive, and may call a meeting if requested by another Audit Committee member.

-A quorum for any Audit Committee meeting will be three members, one of whom must be the Chair and one of whom must be an independent member.
+A quorum for any Audit Committee meeting will be two members, one of whom must be the Chair or the Deputy Chair (if appointed) .

 The Chair will report to the Chief Executive after each meeting.
 Any matter deemed of sufficient importance will be reported to the Chief Executive immediately.

-The Audit Committee will, as often as necessary, and at least once a year, report to the Chief Executive on its operation and activities during the year.
+The Audit Committee will, as often as necessary, and at least once a year, provide a written report to the Chief Executive on its operation and activities during the year.

 The Chief Executive will provide resources to provide secretariat support to the Audit Committee.
 The Secretariat will ensure the agenda for each meeting and supporting papers are circulated, after approval from the Chair, at least one week before the meeting, and ensure the minutes of the meetings are prepared and maintained.
 Minutes must be approved by the Chair and circulated within two weeks of the meeting to each member and observers, as appropriate.